 Filing a Truck Underride Accident Lawsuit

 If you or a family member has sustained an injury in truck underride crash, you may be entitled to compensation for medical expenses, lost wages and property damage.
-Contact an experienced truck accident attorney at Gordon & Doner to explore your legal options.
+Contact an experienced truck accident attorney at Gordon & Partners to explore your legal options.
 After the hearing about the details of your accident, an attorney will advise you on the best legal remedy to pursue.

 It’s imperative to speak with an attorney immediately after a truck collision.
 You want an attorney to start working on your case as soon as possible.
 A knowledgeable attorney will gather critical evidence before it disappears and interview any witnesses.
 These important steps will help the attorney build the strongest case possible for your claim.

-our lawyers have helped many truck accident victims receive maximum compensation for their injuries.
+Our lawyers have helped many truck accident victims receive maximum compensation for their injuries.
 We are dedicated to helping injured individuals in South Florida receive the justice that they deserve.